 - Steroid injections

-Surgery for shoulder bursitis is sometimes considered when the condition isn’t responding to nonsurgical treatments.
+Your OSI orthopedic doctor may suggest surgery for shoulder bursitis if the condition isn’t responding to nonsurgical treatments.
 Arthroscopy is often the preferred approach.